|Highlights from this

 Consumer credit counselors, debt collectors and state regulators all agree that ignoring debt collectors' letters and phone calls is a bad idea.
 Deal with it, they say, otherwise matters can only get worse.

-Experts offer the following 11 tips for dealing with debt collection:
+If that's not possible or it's already too late, experts offer the following 10 tips for dealing with debt collection:

-2. Educate yourself about your rights.
+1. Educate yourself about your rights.
 The U.S. Federal Trade Commission (FTC) has several publications designed to educate consumers about their rights under the Fair Debt Collection Practices Act.
-Harassing and nuisance phone calls, threats and abusive language are illegal and should be reported to the FTC and your state attorney general's office.
+Harassing and nuisance phone calls, threats and abusive language are illegal and should be reported to the U.S. Consumer Financial Protection Bureau (CFPB) and your state attorney general's office.
 Find your state attorney general through the National Association of Attorneys General.
+Submit a complaint to the CFPB via its website or by phone at 855-411-2372.

-6. Safeguard bank accounts.
+5. Safeguard bank accounts.
 Debt collectors can file suit against consumers for nonpayment of debts.
 Freezing savings or checking accounts is one of the court-ordered options for collecting debts.
 This can be extremely problematic for family budgets and cash flow, and experts advise having separate bank accounts for funds such as Social Security or disability checks, which are exempt and cannot be used as a source of court-ordered debt payments.
-"I would urge people not to co-mingle other funds into the bank account to which the Social Security and disability payments are going.
-That would help a lot of people," says Rozanne Andersen, executive vice president of ACA International, the largest credit and debt collection industry trade group.
-"It would be a lot easier for the consumer to clarify to the debt collector that the only funds in this account are my Social Security payments."
-Andersen also advises consumers to tell debt collectors if they have filed for bankruptcy, which triggers an immediate end to debt collection efforts.
+Let collectors know if your bank account contains only exempt funds, experts say.
+Also tell them if you have filed for bankruptcy, which puts debt collection efforts on hold.

-8. Record conversations.
+7. Record conversations.
 If abusive language or threats are used, recording the conversation will document it.
 In a dozen states, you need the other party's permission to record the conversation.
-"I just feel that that's a prudent thing to do if you're really in a pickle and you're getting lots of collection calls," says Gail Cunningham, spokeswoman for the National Foundation for Credit Counseling.
-"I doubt that anyone would cross any of those lines if they know the call is being taped."
+"It's a good idea to record a conversation, if allowed," said Gail Cunningham, spokeswoman for the National Foundation for Credit Counseling.
+Telling the collector that the call is being recorded might be a good idea even where it is not required, experts said, as collectors are less likely to overstep the bounds when they know a tape is rolling.

-10. Certify that mail Letters can be lost in the mail.
+9. Certify that mail.
+Letters can be lost in the mail.
 Most experts advise sending all correspondence with debt collectors via certified mail; some suggest getting a return receipt as proof that your letter was received.
 Need help composing your letters?
 See the CreditCards.com sample letters to debt collectors.

-11. Debt management.
-Find an accredited counseling agency to help you sort through the bills and draft a payment plan.
-"If a client is enrolled in our program, generally, creditors, if they have questions, will call us," says Leesa Kumley, an accredited counselor for nonprofit Pioneer Credit Counseling of Rapid City, S.D.
+10. Debt management.
+Find an accredited counseling agency.
 The two major accrediting agencies for credit counselors are the National Foundation for Credit Counseling and the Association of Independent Consumer Credit Counseling Agencies.
 Work out a payment plan that works for your family budget.
 The FTC advises consumers to avoid for-profit credit repair companies.